fguogufe2/pinyinlize/readMe.md

     `from pinyinlize.main_script import to_pinyin`

     The method to_pinyin has two parameters, the first the text_string, the second is True or False value.
 The default is True.
 It determines if the output is formated in sentence style.
+    If sent_style is set to False, it will output headline style

     eg :